TOP 10 FACTS

 Kensington/Conroy, with a tiny skate ramp, located in the district that voted for skate space in participatory budgeting

-Columbus Park Plaza, where Borough President Reynoso wanted to build on a Parks Dep't parking lot – if only there were funding.
+Columbus Park Plaza, where Borough President Reynoso wanted to build on a Parks Dep't parking lot – if only there were funding….

 And then there are empty lots and other spaces.

 3. It’s public money!
 Over $11M!
 The PR campaign gives lots of people the impression California megamillionaire Tony Hawk is paying for it; he's not.
 Hawk’s foundation is donating design ideas – and gets six years of prominent signage and branding.
-The $11M (signed off by Mayor Eric Adams, Council Members Crystal Hudson and Shahana Hanif, and Borough President Antonio Reynoso) equals more than half the Parks services and staff cuts citywide, and it’s more than 4x as much as the City’s cuts to urban forest services.
+The $11M (signed off by Mayor Eric Adams, Council Members Crystal Hudson and Shahana Hanif, and Borough President Antonio Reynoso) equals more than half the Parks services and staff cuts citywide, and it’s more than 4x as much as the City’s cuts gutting urban forestry services.

 4. Another environmental point: congestion, traffic, parking The facility is a regional-scale sports complex that would be jammed into an area already filled with tourist attractions, activities and events.